djcode81/Drug-Pricing-and-Utilization-Analysis-using-Medicare-Data/README.md

 ### **Key Analyses**
 1. **Exploratory Data Analysis (EDA):**
    - Basic statistics and missing value identification.
-   - Trends in total spending over time.
+   - Initial exploration of spending trends.

-2. **Cost per Claim Analysis:**
-   - Top 10 drugs by cost per claim in 2022.
+2. **Spending Trends Over Time:**
+   - Visualized spending trends from 2018 to 2022.

 3. **CAGR Analysis:**
    - Identification of drugs with the highest Compound Annual Growth Rate (CAGR) from 2018 to 2022.

+4. **Correlation Analysis:**
+   - Examined relationships between claims, spending, and cost per claim in 2022.

-4. **Outlier Detection:**
+5. **Outlier Detection:**
-   - Detection of drugs with extreme values in spending, claims, and cost per claim.
+   - Detection of drugs with extreme values in spending and claims in 2022.

-5. **Insights and Recommendations:**
+6. **Insights and Recommendations:**
    - Summarized findings with actionable recommendations.

----

 ## Dataset